 IEC: How aware are people of Standards, why they exist and the importance of testing and certification as a means for dealing with counterfeit products?

-Evah Odour: There is a lot of awareness in the importance of Standards as all products (particularly on aspects of safety) must be inspected and issued with a standardization mark and this of course involves testing and certification.
+Evah Odour: There is a lot of awareness of the importance of Standards as all products (particularly on aspects of safety) must be inspected and issued with a standardization mark and this of course involves testing and certification.
 A lot of awareness campaigns have been conducted to all stakeholders (manufacturers, consumers and regulators.)